Salkantay Trek and Inca Trail 7D/6N

 - Professional English/Spanish speaking tour guide

-- Entrance ticket to Humantay, Inca trail and Machu Picchu
+- Entrance ticket to Humantay, Salkantay, Inca trail and Machu Picchu

 - All camping equipment: 2 person tents (with enough space for belongings)